skeggib/panorama/README.md

-# panorama
+# Panorama

-School project - creating panoramas from multiple images
+School project - creating a panorama from multiple images.